 - Religious organizations, unless they can demonstrate that services are provided to the community-at-large and funds are separated from religious purposes.

-- Fraternal, international and veterans organizations.
+- Fraternal or international organizations.

 - Sports teams and athletic organizations.

 - Individual youth clubs, troops, groups or school classrooms.

 - Disease-specific organizations whose local chapters primarily raise funds for national research.

 All non-profit organizations receiving support from Hallmark or the Hallmark Corporate Foundation in the form of grants, sponsorships and product donations must not discriminate in employment practices or delivery of goods and services, on the basis of race, color, religion, sex, age, pregnancy, national origin, physical or mental disability, genetics, sexual orientation, gender identity, veteran status or any legally protected status.